lawrennd/qig-code/backlog/documentation/2025-05-30_exercise7-rework.md

 - major-revision
 ---

-# Task: Rework Exercise 7 with Time Conversion Insights
+# Task: Rework Exercise 8 (Action Principles) with Time Conversion Insights

 ## Description

-Exercise 7 (Action Principles and Information Dynamics) needs substantial revision to account for the geometric time conversion factor discovered in the time conversion mechanism.
+Exercise 8 (Action Principles and Information Dynamics) needed substantial revision to account for the geometric time conversion factor discovered in the time conversion mechanism.
 The relationship between Frieden's EPI and our information game is much deeper than originally formulated.

 **Key Issues to Address:**
 1. EPI formulates actions in physical time t, our game works in entropy time τ